Back to blog

 Diagnosis0.6140.6540.711

-Additional benchmarks are presented in the Appendix, in particular with other versions of TLM built around GPT-3.5, GPT-4o and GPT-4o mini instead of GPT-4.
-The benchmarks reveal that TLM can reduce the error rate (incorrect answers): of GPT-4 by up to 10%, of GPT-4o by up to 27%, of GPT-4o mini by up to 34%, of GPT-3.5 by up to 22%, and of Claude 3 Haiku by up to 24%.
+Additional benchmarks are presented in the Appendix, in particular with other versions of TLM built around GPT-4o mini, GPT-4o, GPT-3.5, o1-preview, Claude 3 and 3.5 Sonnet instead of GPT-4.
+The benchmarks reveal that TLM can reduce the error rate (incorrect answers): of GPT-4 by up to 10%, of GPT-4o by up to 27%, of GPT-4o mini by up to 34%, of GPT-3.5 by up to 22%, of o1-preview by up to 20%, of Claude 3 Haiku by up to 24%, and of Claude 3.5 Sonnet by up to 20%.
 The trustworthiness estimates output by TLM are significantly more effective for catching bad answers, across different evaluation metrics, datasets, and LLMs.

 Conclusion